saasbook/hw-sinatra-saas-wordguesser/README.md

 > not included in `params` at all).   `[0]` grabs the first character
 > only; for an empty string, it returns an empty string.

-In the `guess` code in the Sinatra app, you should:
+In the `guess` code in the Sinatra app.rb file, you should:

-* Extract the letter submitted on the form.
+* Extract the letter submitted on the form. (given above and in the code for you)

-* Use that letter as a guess on the current game.
+* Use that letter as a guess on the current game. (add this code in)

-* Redirect to the `show` action so the player can see the result of their guess.
+* Redirect to the `show` action so the player can see the result of their guess. (done for you as well)

+While you're here, read the comments in the file.
+They give clues for future steps in this assignment.

-Develop that code and verify that all the steps in `features/guess.feature` now pass.
+When finished adding that code, verify that all the steps in `features/guess.feature` now pass by running cucumber for that .feature file.

 * Debugging tip: The Capybara command `save_and_open_page` placed in a step definition will cause the step to open a Web browser window showing